Loan for the purchase of a high-quality piano

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Purchasing a piano is a decision with long-term impact.
-While entry-level models are available from around 3,000 euros, prices for high-quality instruments from renowned manufacturers often start at 15,000 euros and can exceed this considerably.
-A quality instrument is distinguished by more precise mechanics, a richer sound, and significantly greater longevity.
-Good brand-name instruments are very stable in value and, with proper care, can retain or even increase in value over decades, sometimes even generations.
-Contrary to many other consumer goods, which quickly lose their value, a piano represents a lasting investment.
-A loan makes it possible to make this investment without having to save for years, allowing you to immediately benefit from better sound quality and playing experience.
-This financial flexibility is crucial to take advantage of the opportunity to acquire a special instrument when it arises.
-The next step is choosing the right form of financing.
+The purchase of a piano is a decision with long-term impact.
+While entry-level models are available from around €3,000, the prices for high-quality instruments from renowned manufacturers often start at €15,000 and can go far beyond that.
+A quality instrument is distinguished by more precise action, a richer tone and significantly greater durability.
+Good branded instruments retain their value very well and, with proper care, can maintain or even increase their value over decades, sometimes even across generations.
+Unlike many other consumer goods that quickly lose value, a piano represents a lasting investment.
+A loan makes it possible to make this investment without having to save for years, and to benefit immediately from the better sound quality and playing feel.
+This financial flexibility is crucial in order to take advantage of the opportunity to acquire a special instrument.
+The next step is to choose the right financing option.

-Step by Step to a Piano Loan: The Application Process
+Step by step to a piano loan: The application process

 3. Credit check (SCHUFA): The bank will obtain a SCHUFA report to assess your creditworthiness.
 A good score is the prerequisite for favourable interest rates.